esedic/mod_uikit_slideshow_v1/README.md

 # mod_uikit_slideshow
-Slideshow module for Joomla 3.2+ based on Yootheme Uikit.
+Slideshow module for Joomla 3.2 based on Yootheme Uikit

+DEPRECATED - Using repeatable field type, which is deprecated.
+You should use Subform form field type (in multiple mode) instead.
+See here: https://docs.joomla.org/Subform_form_field_type

 Intended for use with non-Yootheme templates.